umeshpalsingh/umeshpalsingh/README.md

 - 📫 How to reach me: ... through this website you can contact me.
 - 😄 Pronouns: ... umesh is my name
 - ⚡ Fun fact: ...
 I build this with only HTML5 and CSS3
--->Hope you liked it.
-I build this for me to show people a little bit about myself.